Czinaaz/pygame/README.md

 3. python main.py

+# 🎮 How to Play
+Start the Game: Click the Start button on the main menu.
+Control the Rocket: Use your keyboard to move your rocket around the screen.
+Arrow keys to navigate
+Avoid Obstacles: Dodge incoming obstacles and enemies to stay alive.
+Collect Bonuses: Grab power-ups to boost your performance.
+Goal: Survive as long as you can while scoring points.

 ### Summary
 - GitHub Pages does not directly support Pygame.
 - To make your game available online, rewrite it in JavaScript (e.g. Phaser) or use Pyodide to run Python in your browser.